BeiningBogen/statemachine/README.md

 # State Machine

-A state machine dsl for kotlin multi-platform project
+A state machine dsl for kotlin multi-platform project.

+StateMachine let you create and register transitions for a specific state object.
+Each transition requires a predicate checking the current state of the machine to ensure it's ran at the correct time.

 ## Gradle